What is Stigma?

 Jennifer Johnson, beneficiary

-Jennifer Johnson grew up in Carmel Valley, California, raised in an alcoholic home and surrounded by trauma.
+Jennifer grew up in Carmel Valley, California, raised in an alcoholic home and surrounded by trauma.
 Jennifer says she adapted quickly by numbing all her feelings.
 She began using alcohol at 15, drinking until she blacked out.
 When she was 16, she began using drugs.
 “My life was riddled with trauma and survival,” Jennifer says.

 Jennifer says she overcame her addiction by God’s grace in connecting her to Set Free Alaska, a Trust partner organization, for treatment of her substance use disorder.
 “I do not think I would be sober or even alive today if it weren't for the services I received from Set Free Alaska.
 Now, I’m thriving!”